|Terminal Reality and Atari catch the spirit of the iconic 1980s classic film

 While artists painted most of the textures in Photoshop, they used Infernal for skin shaders, including a subsurface scattering solution.
 “Since we have so many well-known celebrities in our game, we had to pay special attention to each one.
 A global solution just didn’t work,” says Gonzalez.

-Animating performances that captured the mannerisms and unique energy of each actor—from Peter Venkman’s (Bill Murray) deadpan face and slouchy strut, Aykroyd’s exuberance, and Ramis’s cool-headed seriousness, to Potts’ quirky Janine—was by far the game’s most crucial challenge.
+Staying in Character Animating performances that captured the mannerisms and unique energy of each actor—from Peter Venkman’s (Bill Murray) deadpan face and slouchy strut, Aykroyd’s exuberance, and Ramis’s cool-headed seriousness, to Potts’ quirky Janine—was by far the game’s most crucial challenge.
 “When we first heard we were developing the Ghostbusters game, we went from total excitement to instant fear,” recalls Gonzalez.
 “We are making a video game that features five main [and recognizable] characters?”

 Actually, there were more, all of whom have personalities that fans have grown to love.
 Because the developers were unable to motion-capture the actual celebrities, they instead found mocap actors who “did their homework in mimicking each character’s performance,” says Gonzalez.
 The best acting is not limited to the cinematics, however; the in-game animation system gives each ghostbuster access to character-specific animations.
 For example, when Peter isn’t in combat, he strolls around in his signature “slouchy Venkman strut.”